Aldoril D50 Side Effects

-Note: This document contains side effect information about hydrochlorothiazide / methyldopa.
-Some of the dosage forms listed on this page may not apply to the brand name Aldoril D50.
+Note: This page contains information about the side effects of hydrochlorothiazide / methyldopa.
+Some of the dosage forms included on this document may not apply to the brand name Aldoril D50.

-Some side effects of Aldoril D50 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Aldoril D50 may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to hydrochlorothiazide / methyldopa: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / methyldopa:Rare

 - Unexplained fever shortly after starting to take this medicine

 Check with your doctor as soon as possible if any of the following side effects occur while taking hydrochlorothiazide / methyldopa:Signs and symptoms of too much potassium loss

 - Dry mouth